Ameba Pro2 Font & Bitmap Tool Link / Documentation

 Once you provide these files, we’ll prepare a corresponding patch for you.

-Hi @pammyleong
+Hi @Pammy

 Thanks for the update.
 So, The character bitmaps will be converted to required color format(ARGB4444) using OSD2 generation tool and each charcater’s glyph data(ARGB4444 format) will be assembled as font file offline and shared with us?

-If we want to try different fonts, evertytime we need to request for font data by generating bmp files as you mentioned, Ii is very difficult to do until I finalize a font file.
+If we want to try different fonts, evertytime we need to request for font data by generating bmp files as you mentioned, It is very difficult to do until I finalize a font file.

 Can you share the format of font file currently using?
 I think it has a header and data section, header contains all characters info like ascii values, width, height, bmp size, bmp data offset in data section, etc. If possible please share that information or a tool which does same.